-Investment management firm Odey Asset Management, which oversees nearly $8 billion in assets and is the largest shareholder in Retail Forex and CFD broker Plus500 Ltd (LON:PLUS), apparently had a disastrous 2016.
+Investment management firm Odey Asset Management, which oversees nearly $8 billion in assets and is the largest shareholder in CFD broker Plus500 Ltd (LON:PLUS), apparently had a disastrous 2016.

 Bloomberg is reporting that Odey disclosed in an investor letter that its main hedge fund lost 49.5% of its value in 2016, thanks to incorrect bearish bets pushed by Odey founder Crispin Odey (pictured above) throughout the year.